1. Do the tools come sharp?

 6. Do we sell kolrosing drawings, plans or blanks?

 Nine patterns come with the kolrosing video.
-See our list of pattern books and specials.

 7. Are your knives guaranteed?